• Skip to main content

 • Options – You may qualify for monthly payments or a settlement.

-• Requirements – To set up payments on $50K+ in tax debt, you must provide financial details.
+• Requirements – To set up payments on $50K+ in tax debt, you may need to provide financial details.

-• Passport – If you owe over $65K, you may lose your passport.
+• Passport – If you owe over $66K as of 2026, you may lose your passport if you don’t make payment arrangements.

 • Get help – The W Tax Group can help whether you owe $50K or over a million.